quinb96/EnDec/README.md

 Creating your own salt for Generate_Key_With_Pwd.py:
 Open the Generate_Key_With_Pwd.py file with any text editor you want.
 Open your terminal and type in python2.
-Right arrows shoud come up.
+Right arrows should come up.
-Now type "os.urandom()" without the quotes.
+Type "import os" without the quotes.
+If you don't have the os module installed already, install it from the requirements.txt file.
+Now type "os.urandom(any number)" without the quotes.
+There must be an integer argument otherwise it will not generate a salt for you.
+An example "os.random(32)" will generate a salt. "os.random()" return an error message.

 This will generate a random salt and print it out on the terminal.
 Then you copy that salt and paste it in the Generate_Key_With_Pwd.py file.
 Find the line that says "# salt =".
 Make sure there's one space after the equal sign and paste the salt.
 Make sure to delete the "#" hashtag which is placed before "salt =" so the script doesn't come up with an error.